PrithivirajDamodaran/Gramformer/README.md

 </ul>

 **Area 4:Custom Platform integration**

+As of today grammatical safety nets for authoring social contents (Post or Comments) or text in messaging platforms is very little (word level correction) or non-existent.The onus is on the author to install tools like grammarly to proof read.

 <ul>
-    Today grammatical safety nets for authoring social contents (Post or Comments) or text in messaging platforms is very little (word level correction) or non-existent.The onus is on the author to install tools like grammarly to proof read.

-    <li>Messaging platforms can highlight / correct grammtical errors automatically without altering the meaning or intent.</li>
+    <li> Messaging platforms can highlight / correct grammtical errors automatically without altering the meaning or intent.</li>
     <li> Social platforms can highlight / correct grammtical errors automatically without altering the meaning or intent.</li>
 </ul>